Opisthocentridae: Characteristics

 Opisthocentridae fishes are characterised by having elongate bodies which are relatively deep.
 They do not have any appendages in the skin of the head.
 The anal fin has with 1 or 2 spines at its anterior end and the pectoral fins are lareg, containing between 12 and 21 fin rays.
 The small pelvic fins have a single spine and 3 soft rays, although in some taxa these may be vestigial or absent, e.g. in Kasatkia.
 The head can be completed clothed in scales, there may only be scales on the cheek or it may be naked.
 The sensory canals on the head are well developed and the lateral line system on the body consists of mid flank and dorsal lines comprising superficial neuromasts.
 The gill membranes have a wide join and are not attached to the isthmus.
 The smallest species is the saddled prickleback (Lumpenopsis clitella) which has a maximum published standard length of 5.6 cm and the largest is Pholidapus dybowskii which has a maximum published total length of 46 cm.

 Distribution and habitat

 Opisthocentridae fishes are found in the North Pacific Ocean off both Asia and North America.
-They are found from costal algal beds out to the edge of the continental shelf.
+They are found from coastal algal beds out to the edge of the continental shelf.
 Generally, little is known about their biology.